rekha-balan/test-func-go/README.md

   signal that the function execution failed for whatever reason.
 - Having pointer types is preferred, but you can also have parameters and return values as non-pointer types for your functions.
+- Logging to console is enabled by default for logs from functions.
+To enable logs from the worker have a look in the `host.json` file.
+To disable logging to console entirely, set the `AzureFunctionsJobHost__Logging__Console__IsEnabled` to `false` in the dockerfiles.

 ## Disclaimer